guangzhixie/driver/README.md

 - **Security**

-    - Need to use HTTPS for REST connection
+    - Need to use HTTPS for REST connection.

     - Each request needs to be authorized and authenticated.